-The Oyster Perpetual offers its owner many of the advances Rolex is known for, including some the best technical developments.
-The 36 mm 904L stainless steel case is water resistant to 100 meters, or 330 feet.
+The Oyster Perpetual offers its owner many of the advances Rolex is known for, including some of the best technical developments.
+The 36-mm or 41-mm 904L stainless steel case is water-resistant to 100 meters, or 330 feet.
 The center section of the case is milled from a solid block of steel.
 The crown uses the patented Twinlock system to keep the elements at bay, and the sapphire crystal is virtually scratchproof.

-This model is powered by the Rolex manufacture self-winding caliber 3130.
-This movement bears the official Swiss chronometer certification, and, like all Rolex movements, it is known for both precision and reliability.
+Both sizes of the model are powered by the Rolex manufacture self-winding caliber 3230.
+This movement bears the official Swiss chronometer certification, and, like all Rolex movements, it is known for both precision and reliability while featuring a solid 70-hour power reserve.
 The precision is made possible by a free-sprung balance, prized by collectors and found in the finest movements.
 The patented blue Parachrom hairspring offers excellent protection against shocks, magnetic fields and temperature variations.
-The 36-mm Oyster Perpetual is priced at $5,400.
+The Oyster Perpetual begins in price at $5,600 retail.

 2. Rolex Explorer